-Faced with racial disparities, Sound Transit debates changes to fare enforcement
+Black passengers cited, punished disproportionately by Sound Transit fare enforcement

 Sound Transit depends on a low a fare-evasion rate for its bottom line.
 The agency covered about 33% of operating costs on Sounder and 38% on Link light rail with fare revenue last year.

-A small percentage of people checked on both systems were found without fare last year: 1.4% on Sounder and 2.7% on Link.
+A small percentage of people checked on both systems were found to have boarded without paying last year: 1.4% on Sounder and 2.7% on Link.
 That compares to evasion rates of about 3.5% on the New York City subway, 17% on Portland’s light rail and 5% on King County Metro RapidRide buses.

 “Sound Transit continuously posts annual ridership growth [amid] a national decreasing ridership trend,” wrote Sound Transit Director of Public Safety Kenneth Cummins in an internal email in February.
-“Our public safety practices, to include heavily on our fare enforcement, directly and greatly impact this growth.”
+“Our public-safety practices, to include heavily on our fare enforcement, directly and greatly impact this growth.”

 The agency estimates it loses about $1.9 million to fare evasion each year and spends about $1.4 million a year on fare enforcement.
 The agency’s operating costs total $501 million.
 Sound Transit also has more than 150 other security officers and sheriff’s deputies who patrol stations, trains and parking facilities.

-The 2018 audit of Metro found enforcement on buses cost about $6 to check one passenger, including court costs, almost twice the most expensive fare.
+The 2018 audit of Metro found it costs about $6 to check one bus passenger, including court costs — almost twice the most expensive fare.

-Revenue from tickets goes to the court, not the transit agencies.
-Since 2015, district courts have ordered people to pay about $905,000 for Sound Transit fare evasion tickets.
+Revenue from fare-evasion tickets goes to the court, not the transit agencies.
+Since 2015, district courts have ordered people to pay about $905,000 for Sound Transit fare-evasion tickets.
 Less than a quarter of that, about $207,000, has been paid.
 Most of the rest has gone to collections, according to data from the state Administrative Office of the Courts.

 King County Councilmember and Sound Transit Board member Claudia Balducci said she regularly hears from colleagues worried about the revenue impact of changing fare enforcement.

-Note: Editor’s note: The comment thread on this story has been removed because too many recent comments were violating our Terms of Service.